 You’ve made it through some hard stuff.
 Life has handed you a lot of pain, but you’ve worked hard to overcome it.
 You’re smart, motivated, and have achieved a lot.
 Yet despite it all, you feel unhappy and dissatisfied.
 No matter how much you do it feels like it’s never enough.
-You keep pushing yourself but it leaves you feeling stressed and drained.

 On the outside you’ve got your shit together.
 But inside you feel a tornado of overwhelming feelings.
 You take care of others but no one is really there for you.
 It’s probably safe to say you’ve always been on your own and never had anyone to rely on.
 This quality makes you strong, dependable, and resilient.
 Yet you’re also in deep pain.
 It’s possible you go through bouts of high anxiety or deep depression.
 You might cope with these feelings by working more or drinking too much.